 All of the things that I offer you,

 But you're not what you thought you were.

 So in the grand finale, we dump it all away in Perfect Places.
 In a sense, this last track summarizes the entire story, from the party to the fragility, from the love to no-more-love.
 In the graceless night, we are wild and young for the one last time.
 Dancing.
 Proclaiming we are all-right.
 Yelling to the heavens, trying to prove the perfect place that doesn’t exist.
 We try to get there, but we never will.
 We might be doomed to fail, but we carry on.
 And isn’t precisely this kind of valor, of trying in spite of challenges that is so admirable about the transition from adolescence into adulthood?

 Melodrama and Us

 The album is titled melodrama, romance love affairs.
 Yet the album is not simply about breaking up, or even love.
-It seems closer to a diary to oneself, about how to manage the solitude, how to understand the ever-so complex notion of self— all of that, wrapped in strong sonic and lyrical cohesion.
-This is a part of why I was absolutely dumbfounded when Melodrama was snubbed of its album of the year.
-The journey Lorde presents shows the audience a meditation on the loneliness of an ambitious pop drama queen.
-The intimate vocals, lyrics, productions here are all Grammy’s worthy— yet all of that paled in face of the 60th Annual Grammy Awards’ pursuit of “equality” and “representation.”
+It seems closer to a diary to oneself, about how to manage the solitude, how to understand the ever-so complex notion of self — all of that, wrapped in strong sonic and lyrical cohesion.
+The journey Lorde illustrates is one meditation on the loneliness of an ambitious pop drama queen.
+The intimate vocals, lyrics, production here are all Grammy’s worthy — it is a shamed it could not win.